 Stage 2 began in November 2010 with a revision of the survey instrument, based on the pilot data.
 The draft survey of over 300 items was reduced to approximately 85 for the final instrument.
 The final instrument was disseminated to groups of alumni from 8 schools in order to study differences among specialized school models.
 Two from each of the four school models.
 The models include:

-Data collection will continue throughout fall 2011.
+Data collection ended in fall 2011.

-Year three was devoted to testing the final instrument with various school models and recruiting schools for the final stage of the study to include approximately 20 schools and a control group conducted during the 2011-12 school year (Year 4).
+Year 3 was devoted to testing the final instrument with various school models and recruiting schools for the final stage of the study to include approximately 20 schools and a control group conducted during the 2011-12 school year (Year 4).

 See the multilevel outcomes of this project (PDF, 229KB).